 North Braddock in Allegheny County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Location.
-40° 24.18′ N, 79° 51.794′ W. Marker is in North Braddock, Pennsylvania, in Allegheny County.
-Marker is on Library Street / Jones Avenue south of Bell Avenue, on the right when traveling north.
+40° 24.178′ N, 79° 51.799′ W. Marker is in North Braddock, Pennsylvania, in Allegheny County.
+Marker is on Jones Avenue, 0.1 miles south of Bell Avenue, on the right when traveling north.
 Touch for map.
-Located in George Washington Statue park.
-Marker is at or near this postal address: 534 Jones Avenue, Braddock PA 15104, United States of America.
+Marker is in this post office area: Braddock PA 15104, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Braddock's Defeat (here, next to this marker); Braddock's Field (here, next to this marker); Braddock Carnegie Library (about 700 feet away, measured in a direct line); The Great Steel Strike of 1919 (approx. 0.3 miles away); Edgar Thomson Plant (approx. half a mile away); Braddock's SpringJoe Magarac • 1940 (approx. half a mile away); Kennywood's Thunderbolt (approx. one mile away).
 Touch for a list and map of all markers in North Braddock.

 More about this monument.
 It is easy to confuse this location with

 Braddock, but the site is in North Braddock.

 Additional keywords.
 Battle of Monongahela